 The Bachelor of Arts in Social Work is a selective admissions program and has a separate application process.
-Interested students must apply by completing and submitting the Bachelor of Arts in Social Work application by February 15th.
+Interested students must apply by completing and submitting the Bachelor of Arts in Social Work application.
 Details about the admission criteria and the application process can be found on the Undergraduate Admissions page.

 Listed below are the general categories of coursework required to earn the degree.
 For more specific information on courses, curriculum, and requirements of the BASW, visit the UI General Catalog.